GideonOB23/well-path-planning/README.md

 # ThesisCode

-This is a master thesis with the topic well trajectory design udsing reinforcement at University of Stavanger.
+This is a master thesis with the topic well trajectory design using reinforcement learning.